Francis I of the Two Sicilies: Early life

 Francis was born the son of Ferdinand I of the Two Sicilies and his wife Archduchess Maria Carolina of Austria in Naples.
-He was also the nephew of Marie Antoinette and Louis XVI, the last King and Queen of France before the first French Republic.
+He was also the nephew of Marie Antoinette and Louis XVI, the last King and Queen of France before the first French Republic, and grandson of Empress Maria Theresa, the Empress of Habsburg and Holy Roman Empress.

-At the death of his older brother Carlo, Duke of Calabria, Francis became the heir-apparent to the throne and Duke of Calabria, the traditional title of the heir apparent to the Neapolitan throne.
+At the death of his older brother Carlo, Duke of Calabria in 1778, Francis became the heir-apparent to the thrones of Naples and Sicily with the title Duke of Calabria, the traditional title of the heir apparent to the Neapolitan throne.

 Later life

-In 1796 Francis married his double first cousin Archduchess Maria Clementina of Austria, daughter of Leopold II, Holy Roman Emperor.
-When she died, he married his first cousin María Isabella, daughter of King Charles IV of Spain.
+On 26 June 1797, Francis married his double first cousin Archduchess Maria Clementina of Austria, daughter of Leopold II, Holy Roman Emperor.
+When she died in 1801, he married his paternal first cousin María Isabella, youngest daughter of King Charles IV of Spain, on 6 July 1802.
+His youngest sister, Princess Maria Antonia of Naples and Sicily, also married Maria Isabella's elder brother, the future Ferdinand VII of Spain, then Prince of Asturias.

 After the Bourbon family fled from Naples to Sicily in 1806, Lord William Bentinck, the British resident, had drafted a new constitution along British and French lines.
 Ferdinand agreed to abdicate his throne, with Francis being appointed regent in 1812.

 On the abdication of Napoleon I, his father returned to Naples and suppressed the Sicilian constitution, incorporating his two kingdoms into that of the Two Sicilies (1816); Francis then assumed the revived title of duke of Calabria.
-While still heir apparent he professed liberal ideas, and on the outbreak of the revolution of 1820 he accepted the regency, apparently in a friendly spirit towards the new constitution, although he was actually as conservative as his father.
+While still heir apparent, he professed liberal ideas, and on the outbreak of the revolution of 1820, he accepted the regency, apparently in a friendly spirit towards the new constitution, although he was actually as conservative as his father.

 On succeeding to the throne in 1825, he pursued a conservative course.
 He took little part in the government, which he left in the hands of favourites and police officials, and lived with his mistresses, surrounded by soldiers, ever in dread of assassination.
-During his reign the only revolutionary movement was the outbreak on the Cilento (1828), repressed by the Marquis Delcarretto, an ex-Liberal.
+During his reign, the only revolutionary movement was the outbreak on the Cilento (1828), repressed by the Marquis Delcarretto, an ex-Liberal.
 He was, however, successful in having the Austrian occupation force withdrawn (1827), thereby relieving a large financial burden on the treasury.

 During his reign, the Royal Order of Francis I was founded to reward civil merit.